Proud Scholarship Recipients

 and Application Process

-The Southwest PGA Foundation will be accepting applications for our scholarship grants for the 2024/2025 academic year.
+The Southwest PGA Foundation will be accepting applications for our scholarship grants for the 2025/2026 academic year.
 Scholarships are available to the children, grandchildren, spouses, nieces, nephews, and employees of Southwest PGA Member Professionals in good standing or JGAA, SAJGA, or PGAJL qualified.
-This year’s application process will once again be done completely online through Submittable.
-Users will need to create an account in order to make a submission.
+This year’s application process will flow through the Southwest PGA Foundation directly.
+There will be no need to create an account.
+Further details will be included in the initial Scholarship Application notification.

 The Southwest PGA Foundation scholarship program provides financial assistance for the families of Southwest Section member professionals.
-The Southwest PGA Foundation is a publicly supported 501c3 charitable organization.
-Over the past three years, the foundation has granted $41,000 in scholarship assistance.
+The Southwest PGA Foundation is a publicly supported 501(c)(3) charitable organization.
+Over the past three years, the foundation has granted $228,000 in scholarship assistance.

-For questions on the Southwest PGA Foundation Scholarship program, please get in touch with Foundation Executive Director Danny Medina, dmedina@pgahq.com.
+For questions on the Southwest PGA Foundation Scholarship program, please get in touch with Foundation CEO/Executive Director Michael Haywood, PGA, mhaywood@pgahq.com.

 Southwest Section Foundation Scholarship Criteria & Outline: